Reader Question: I am looking for an easy way to track small business (one person) income and expenses. – Kathy

 Another option I would recommend is using excel, but only if your transaction volume is low.
 Another area that excel is good for if not the tracking of expenses is for cash flow and future planning purposes.
 It can be easier to use and adjust than the planning functions of some of the available accounting software options.
 I myself use excel for cash flow planning.
 If you don’t want to create an excel form from scratch, check out Vertex42, they have tons of templates that you can use for free.

 Finally there are online programs that are now available if you don’t want the software on your computer.
 For example, QuickBooks and Sage50 both have online versions of their software.
-Plus there are newer companies such as Outright that also have online tools.
+Plus there are newer companies such as Fresh books, Outright and Xero that also have online tools.
 My only caution in going the online way is that you don’t own that data, if the site goes down so does your data.

 What you choose ultimately depends on you and your business.
 Keep in mind your available budget, what you need it to do right now and in the future (no sense in having to change software later), and how easy it is for you to use.